-For 50 years, Project Place has responded to the changing and complex needs of a “street” population and has worked directly with an adult homeless population for more than 25 years.
-During the past 20 years we have placed a significant emphasis on workforce development initiatives.
+For over 50 years, Project Place has responded to the changing and complex needs of the homeless population, working directly with the adult’s for more than 30 years.
+We have placed a significant emphasis on workforce development initiatives.
 Through dedication, hard work and rigorous evaluation of our programs, we help our clients obtain and sustain positive changes in their lives.
 We are proud to share some recognition of our work:

 2018: Project Place completed its multi-year Dept. of Labor Reentry Grant with impressive results.
 Participants showed a 6% recidivism rate which was significantly lower than the originally project rate of 22%.
 This is compared to the national recidivism rate which averages 40%.